 The U.S. team looked to be in control until a Guatemala free kick with seven minutes left to play took away the chance of a full three points for the Americans.GUATEMALA CITY -- Jurgen Klinsmann was smiling as he sat at the podium for his post-match press conference.
-In his opening remarks, the U.S. coach praised Guatemala for its hospitality over the team’s three-day trip to Central America.
+In his opening remarks, the U.S. coach praised Guatemala for its hospitality during the team’s three-day trip to Central America.

 One would think Klinsmann’s U.S. squad had just rolled to a five-goal win.

-Instead the U.S. played to a disappointing 1-1 draw against a lesser opponent, one which hadn’t beaten the Americans in over 24 years.
+Instead the U.S. played to a disappointing 1-1 draw against a lesser opponent, one of which hadn’t beaten the Americans in over 24 years.
 It would have been one thing had the U.S. tied a friendly, but it’s another that it only picked up one point in a meaningful game it should have won.

 "We came for the three points, but I think at the end of the day that a tie - based on all the chances on both sides - is OK," Klinsmann said.